 Use one of these methods for any recipe that calls for softened butter—not just these sugar cookies!
 Our strawberry sheet cake, oatmeal cookies, and snickerdoodles all require softened butter.

-If you open your oven to find that your cookies have lost their shape, it can be an easy fix.
-First, allow the cookies to cool on the sheet pan for a minute, then reshape them by pressing the cookie cutter into them and using a butter knife to separate the trimmings from the cookie.
+- Don’t worry if your cookies spread too much in the oven, it can be an easy fix.
+Let them cool on the sheet pan for a minute, then reshape them by pressing the cookie cutter into them and using a butter knife to separate the trimmings.
 Work quickly; the more the cookie cools, the more likely it is to shatter.
 Don’t throw out those trimmings!
 They’re crispy and a total delight.

 Decorating Sugar Cookies